-Nordic Ware Natural Aluminum Baking Sheets, 2 for $27.91 on Amazon
+Nordic Ware Natural Aluminum Baking Sheets, 2 for $21.99 from Amazon

 If you’re like me and take pride in your immaculate baking sheets, it’s important to know the right way to clean certain materials to remove residue, stains and burns, leaving them looking as good as the day you bought them.